-The Old Testament taught "an eye for an eye, and a tooth for a tooth," but Yehoshua taught to not resist evil.
-The Old Testament taught to hate our enemies, but Yehoshua said to forgive our enemies and to love them.
-The Old Testament taught that it was permissible to divorce one's wife if she displeased, but Yehoshua taught that the only genuine cause, as far as He is concerned, is sexual unfaithfulness, and that a man ought to love his wife as Yehoshua loves the Church and gave Himself for her.
+The Old Testament taught "an eye for an eye, and a tooth for a tooth," but Yeshua taught to not resist evil.
+The Old Testament taught to hate our enemies, but Yeshua said to forgive our enemies and to love them.
+The Old Testament taught that it was permissible to divorce one's wife if she displeased, but Yeshua taught that the only genuine cause, as far as He is concerned, is sexual unfaithfulness, and that a man ought to love his wife as Yeshua loves the Church and gave Himself for her.

 God meets people where they are at, so He bore with those Old Testament saints' cultural flaws.
-It is not good for children to be allowed to run wild, and spanking as a way of discipline is better than no discipline at all, if better ways are beyond a person's understanding.
+Yelling at children and hitting them causes brain damage, but is not good for children to be allowed to run wild.
+Children who are not disciplined do not feel loved.
+They need to know where the boundaries are to feel safe and cared about.
+Spanking as a way of discipline is better than no discipline at all, if better ways are beyond a person's understanding.
 There are better ways, though.
 We who have the Holy Ghost within us, who leads us into all truth, are in a better situation for learning how to deal wisely with our children.